Al-Hakam II

-Early rule
+Rule

 Al-Hakam II succeeded to the Caliphate after the death of his father Abd-ar-Rahman III in 961.
 He secured peace with the Catholic kingdoms of northern Iberia, and made use of the stability to develop agriculture through the construction of irrigation works.
 Economic development was also encouraged through the widening of streets and the building of markets.